Bug #15025

 These "minor things" can even be security holes (variable injection using URL parameters) if register_globals is still on.

-Updated by Wolfgang Zenker about 18 years ago
+Updated by Wolfgang Zenker over 18 years ago

 I really don't see why we are discussing about such minor things when there are so many other interesting things to do.